 - Lots of Spaghetti Westerns have this going in, including The Dollars Trilogy.
 All the characters said their lines in their native languages, which were then redubbed into the languages the movies were released in, resulting in a bit of oddness as the English-speaking actors having their dialog synched (mostly) with their lip flaps, but their Italian or Spanish co-stars having their lips flap all over the place.

-- All of the Godzilla movies from Godzilla Vs Gigan onward (except Godzilla 1985 and Godzilla 2000) were released in America with crude dubs commissioned by Toho (the studio producing the films) and actually created by a firm in Hong Kong.
+- All of the Godzilla movies from Godzilla vs. Gigan onward (except Godzilla 1985 and Godzilla 2000) were released in America with crude dubs commissioned by Toho (the studio producing the films) and actually created by Omni Productions in Hong Kong.
 The mismatched lip movement is at times painful to watch, and the acting and writing is pretty awful too.
 Some of the pre-Gigan films have been released this way on DVD now by Sony, who didn't want to go to the extra trouble of getting rights to the original American dubs from God-knows-what company owned them, so opted to buy Toho's dubs.
 (Luckily, the original Japanese audio was included on most of their discs, albeit mostly with dubtitles.)
 However, half the fun of the shows for a lot of people is the silliness of the dubs.